regoclint/prac/Notes.md

 Consistent hashing  https://www.youtube.com/watch?v=bBK_So1u9ew
-- Mostly Used for storing data for quick searches in DS like distributed cashing systems
+- Mostly Used for storing data for quick searches in DS like distributed caching systems
-- Choose random keys for servers -> Keep them in a ring form -> Hash the key(dont mod it with servers) -> when a key comes in choose the next clockwise server id
+- Choose random keys for servers -> Keep them in a ring form -> Hash the incoming request id(dont mod it with servers) -> choose the next clockwise server id to store it
 - To distribute load uniformly set many virtual instances of the servers.
 By using different hash function(s)
 - Adding or removing servers makes the new keys go to the next server and only affected keys(keys of adjacent servers) to be rehashed
 - Code - https://www.acodersjourney.com/system-design-interview-consistent-hashing/